 Have students complete creative projects or assessments so that they have the chance to employ the knowledge and skills they learned during the unit.

-Because digital curriculum combines traditional instruction with technology, it helps teachers very naturally blend their classrooms.
+Because a curriculum system combines traditional instruction with technology, it helps teachers very naturally blend their classrooms.
 After all - the materials and flexibility for blended learning are built right into the system!

 Thousands of CTE teachers use these digital curriculum systems to plan classes, incorporate blended learning in their classes, assess student progress, and get their free time back.